flojoy-ai/docs/docs/instruments-wiki/RF Signal Generator/Keysight-33510B/Keysight-33510B.md

 # Connect to the instrument
 signal_generator.connect()

-# Now you can use the instrument to control the signal generator
+# Now you can use the instrument to control the RF Signal Generator
-# For example, you can set the frequency of channel 1 to 1 MHz
+# For example, you can set the frequency and amplitude of the output channel
-signal_generator.ch1.frequency(1e6)
+signal_generator.ch1.frequency(1e6)  # Set the frequency to 1 MHz

-# You can also read the current frequency setting
+signal_generator.ch1.amplitude(0.5)  # Set the amplitude to 0.5 V

-frequency = signal_generator.ch1.frequency()
+# You can also enable the output channel
-print(f"The current frequency is: {frequency} Hz")
+signal_generator.ch1.output('ON')

 # Disconnect from the instrument
 signal_generator.disconnect()